truenas/documentation/content/en/truecommand/InstallUpdate/tc_cloud.md

 When the True Command logo starts bouncing left and right, check the email account registered for the TrueCommand Cloud Account for a verification message.
 The email contains a link to the Portal account home to confirm the connection and activate the TrueNAS system.

-Click on the New System alert, fill in the information from the TrueNAS system, and click the **Add System** button
+Click on the New System alert, fill in the information from the TrueNAS system, and click the **Add System** button.

 <img src="/images/tcnewssystemcred.png"><br><br>